 Mr D Walrond MA MBA PGCE

 Appointed September 2015

 Dr Jennifer Blunden is the Chief Executive Officer for the Trust, taking up post in September 2015.
 Previously Director of Cornwall Teaching School, Jennifer has experience of leading successful partnerships with schools across educational phase from early years to higher education.
-Jennifer is currently a co-opted member of the national Teaching Schools Council.
+For her services to Education, Jennifer was awarded an OBE in June 2019.